anza-xyz/sbpf/README.md

 ## SBPF feature description

-The Solana-versioned BPF, namely SBPF, has three versions, each with different functionality.
+The Solana-versioned BPF, namely SBPF, has four versions, each with different functionality.
 In the table below, we give an overview of which features are available for each version.